rskhor/website/README.md

 Jekyll comes with a local server that supports auto reloading.
 Run it using `jekyll serve` and view the website at `localhost:4000` in your browser.

-Check it out at [rushan.pelagicapps.com](https://rushan.pelagicapps.com).
+Check out the live version at [rushan.pelagicapps.com](https://rushan.pelagicapps.com).